MANTO

 Date (ca. 550-500 BCE): BAPD; (last quarter of the 6th c BCE): Canellopoulos Inventory; (ca. 540-520 BCE): Papadimitriou December 2023; identification of scene (Heracles with lion between two youths): BAPD; (including Iolaos, and artifact): Α. Choremi-Spetsieri and Α. Zarkadas (eds), Τhe Paul and Alexandra Canellopoulos Museum: Ancient Art (Athens, 2006) pp. 78-79; P & A Canellopoulos Museum Inventory 2021.
 Accession date (donated to Greek state in 1972).

-Sharing and remixing permitted under terms of the Creative Commons Attribution 4.0 License (CC-BY)
+Sharing and remixing permitted under terms of the Creative Commons Attribution 4.0 License (CC-BY-NC)